Samantha-A-Taylor/IBM_Databases_and_SQL_Course_Certificate_Work/README.md

 The following repository contains my final real-world dataset project for the *Databases and SQL for Data Science with Python* Certificate Course by IBM (https://www.coursera.org/learn/sql-data-science/).

+     The learning targets
+     * Analyze data within a database using SQL and Python.
+     * Create a relational database and work with multiple tables using DDL commands.
+     * Construct basic to intermediate level SQL queries using DML commands.
+     * Compose more powerful queries with advanced SQL techniques like views, transactions, stored procedures, and joins.

 # Introduction
 ***
 The following work is